jonathanmoore/skeleton-theme/README.md

 - Inline comments added to get you up to speed on learning Liquid.

 Designing a store for a client?
-Earn 20% revenue through our Partner program: http://www.shopify.com/partners
+Earn 20% revenue through our <a href="http://www.shopify.com/partners">Partner program<a/>.

 Getting started